-- 1. absence information for the same reason code and the same substitute is combined and listed as one entry; - 2. absence codes for professional leave should include the account code for the substitute teacher; - 3. absences are reported in FULL days for positions that are less than full time the software prorates absences based on the percentage employed; and - 4.
+- 1. absence information for the same reason code and the same substitute is combined and listed as one entry; - 2. absence codes for professional leave should include the account code for the substitute teacher; - 3. absences are reported in whole or half days for positions requiring a substitute.
+All other positions are reported in hour increments. - 4.
 The following page contains a schedule of absence reason codes for payroll reporting.
 Substitutes for vacant positions should be added to the SPEED Report/turnaround document.
 This information should include: - a) Substitute's name - b) Substitute's social security number - c) Dates substituted